Ipsita15/MedXPert-Project/Readme.md

 ```
 `return render( request , return )`

-> In this file, we will define our all function and backend logic to render it to the output screen
+> In this file, we will define all function and backend logic to render it to the output screen